guitargeki/api/README.md

 CONFIGS_PASSWORD=password_to_access_configs
 ```

 Replace `example` with the appropriate Firebase server and project ID.
+You can also find the appropriate values by looking at the GitLab CI variables.

 ### Generate Self-Signed TLS Certificate